Record linkage: Master data management

 Most Master data management (MDM) products use a record linkage process to identify records from different sources representing the same real-world entity.
 This linkage is used to create a "golden master record" containing the cleaned, reconciled data about the entity.
 The techniques used in MDM are the same as for record linkage generally.
-MDM expands this matching not only to create a "golden master record" but to infer relationships also. (i.e. a person has a same/similar surname and same/similar address, this might imply they share a household relationship).
+MDM expands this matching not only to create a "golden master record" but also to infer relationships. (i.e. a person has the same/similar surname and same/similar address, this might imply they share a household relationship).

 Data warehousing and business intelligence

 Record linkage plays a key role in data warehousing and business intelligence.
 Data warehouses serve to combine data from many different operational source systems into one logical data model, which can then be subsequently fed into a business intelligence system for reporting and analytics.
 Each operational source system may have its own method of identifying the same entities used in the logical data model, so record linkage between the different sources becomes necessary to ensure that the information about a particular entity in one source system can be seamlessly compared with information about the same entity from another source system.
 Data standardization and subsequent record linkage often occur in the "transform" portion of the extract, transform, load (ETL) process.